AlexsLemonade/training-modules/intro-to-R-tidyverse/00b-debugging_resources.md

 ```
 Most likely reason for this message is that you are trying to use a package that
 you have not installed (or the package never installed correctly).
 To fix this,
-you can try to reinstall the package using `install.packages` function or if
+you can try to re-install the package using `install.packages` function or if
 it's from Bioconductor `BiocManager::install` and then try again.
 If the package
 fails to install, there can be a number of reasons it failed, so you will need
-to troubleshoot that on your own, folowing the approaches we laid out in the
+to troubleshoot that on your own, following the approaches we laid out in the
 first part of this document.
 This [RStudio blog](https://support.rstudio.com/hc/en-us/articles/200554786-Problem-Installing-Packages)
 covers some reasons installation may have failed.
 This [StackOverflow post](https://stackoverflow.com/questions/25721884/how-should-i-deal-with-package-xxx-is-not-available-for-r-version-x-y-z-wa)
 also discusses how to attack problems with installing packages.